rhino9686/projectGarage/README.md

 ## Building
 There will be a makefile with build commands later.
-We will start with `make tests` and `make db`, as our first simple commands
+We will start with `make tests` and `make garage`, as our first simple commands

 ## Testing